Good morning, we will move to the first item on the agenda which is the election of chair.

 Thank you.

-So I'm just trying to clarify, was this sort of version explained to the police at the
+So I'm just trying to clarify,

 I'm slightly unclear.